- Home

 PARTNERS, PAST, PRESENT, AND FUTURE

-St Austell’s partnership with Pentair originated well before its interest in membrane filtration, dating more than ten years when the first of what were to become many Südmo valves were installed.
-Ryman recalls, “When I joined the business there were no automated valves in the brewery at all.
-Everything was with manually controlled valves.
-So, gradually as we’ve automated the process, we needed to have automatic valves control the processes and our valve of choice has been Südmo.
+St. Austell’s partnership with Pentair originated well before its interest in membrane filtration, dating more than ten years when the first of what were to become many Pentair Südmo hygienic valves were installed.

-An area of further co-operation is potentially a CO2 recovery system.
-Recent CO2 shortages in the United Kingdom have highlighted St Austell’s geographic vulnerability.
+What’s next for St. Austell Brewery?
+An area of further cooperation is potentially a CO2 recovery system.
+CO2 shortages in the United Kingdom have highlighted St Austell’s vulnerability.
 Along with the attractiveness of self-sufficiency, there’s also an environmental gain, with the amount of CO2 recaptured from fermentation equivalent to the requirements of the packaging line.

 DOWNLOADS